Thursday, 14 November 2024

 Smoking is still the most significant contributor to the burden of death and diseases including cancer, stroke, cardiovascular disease and kidney disease.
 It also costs the economy, with Quit Victoria estimating the tangible costs are $3.7 billion and an additional $5.8 billion in intangible costs associated with the loss of life every year.
 That is why the new regulator will work closely with the Department of Health.
 Our children should be kept away from these products, and it is crucial that this black market be tackled for the health of our society and for the sake of our future generations.
 Just to reiterate, the Victorian government believes in the importance of keeping our community safe.
 We all know that under those on the other side of this place the Victorian community would be less safe.
 This state is safer and more secure by having the Allan Labor government in power, because we actually care about making the community safe.
 We want to get on with the job, and we want to deliver for the people of Victoria.

+Let us not forget that the previous coalition government slashed $100 million from the Victoria Police budget and did not fund a single new police officer – not one police officer.
+For all the chatter about being tough on crime from those on the other side of this place, there is never any action, and it is shameful.
 Speaking more on police, Victoria Police will continue to be responsible for the organised crime associated with illegal tobacco.
 A strong relationship between the regulator and Victoria Police will be key to disrupting and dismantling organised crime networks and tackling the illicit tobacco markets.
 Whilst this bill has been developed, Victoria Police have been undertaking targeted action in tackling illicit tobacco.
 It has required a multifaceted response, and the Victorian government is providing all the tools and resources they need to disrupt and dismantle crime networks.
 Part of this multifaceted response includes the introduction of the regulator.
 While this bill has been introduced, Victoria Police have been taking targeted action through Taskforce Lunar against the illicit tobacco trade, making arrests and seizing large quantities of illicit items.
 Taskforce Lunar has already had success with, in the last week alone, over 600,000 illegal cigarettes being seized across 25 properties; since September 2023, over 200 search warrants being executed; and 80 offenders arrested and the seizure of cash, vapes and illegal tobacco products worth $37 million as at September 2024.

 These actions were only made possible due to our strong investment in Victoria Police and the police force, investing over $4.5 million in Victoria Police.
 Once again the Allan Labor government is actually getting on with the job and not only talking the talk but also walking the walk.
 Those on the other side want to oppose change, they want to delay, but we want to keep our community safe.
 We believe in doing whatever it takes so that families can feel safe in their homes.
 I know the effects that illicit tobacco has on my community, and I want to make a difference.
 I commend this bill to the house.

 Paul MERCURIO (Hastings) (15:12): I am happy to rise to speak on and support the Tobacco Amendment (Tobacco Retailer and Wholesaler Licensing Scheme) Bill 2024.
 We are seeking to amend the Tobacco Act 1987 to create a new regulatory scheme with additional powers and a new licensing regime and also to introduce the toughest penalties in Australia.
 Jeez, my head is all a bit aflutter with all of the debate that has gone on.
 I am probably going to repeat a few things that other people have said, but what I am planning on not doing is talking fiction.
-I am not going to say anything about fantasy, I am not going to be disingenuous; I am just going to talk about the facts, and I think that is really important.
+I am not going to say anything about fantasy; I am not going to be disingenuous.
+I am just going to talk about the facts, and I think that is really important.
 I am also not going to do any fearmongering, and that is important.
 We are here to talk to our communities openly, honestly and with integrity so that they know that we are here to hear them and also to help them and support them.
 That is what this bill is doing.

 I do not have any experience in my electorate of what has been going on.
 I know we have all been watching the news and seeing some awful things, and I am so glad that no-one has been hurt as yet.
 The government and the police are working consistently – they have not stopped and they will not stop working consistently – for the public, to stop the atrocities that are going on.
 But I will talk about that factually a little bit more.
 Why this bill?
 Simply put, we need it.
 We need to stop what is going on, simply put, because we said we would.
 The Premier announced back in March that we would have something to address what is happening to tobacco sellers across Victoria.
 That is what we are doing here today.
 We have heard recommendations from the Public Accounts and Estimates Committee inquiry into vaping and tobacco, which was completed in August of this year.
 We have heard from the community, who are sick of seeing shops ramraided, burnt down and robbed.
 We have listened, and now we are acting on it and introducing much-needed changes.

 To implement these changes effectively the bill proposes a two-stage rollout.
 In the first stage, which will commence by the end of the year, we will establish the licensing scheme and appoint and train the inspectors responsible for enforcement.
 This takes time.
 This will allow businesses to begin applying for licences ahead of that time, ensuring that they have the opportunity to comply with the new requirements.
+This is not about pushing to penalise business owners.
+It is about giving law-abiding businesses a fair chance to operate within the new laws and regulations.
+It is about giving law-abiding businesses the opportunity to have a safe workplace where they are not intimidated or fearful for their businesses and their safety and the safety of their workers.

 Stage 2 introduces enforcement powers and penalties, providing licensing inspectors with the authority to issue immediate penalties for noncompliance.
 I will talk about that a bit more too.
 This includes the power to search premises, suspend licences on the spot and seize illegal items, like illegal tobacco and vapes.
 This phased approach is about doing what is fair, giving retailers the time they need while also equipping inspectors to act quickly against illegal operations.
 If we do not give them the time they need, none of this will be effective.
 Dedicated inspectors will be focused on tobacco enforcement, working alongside police to strengthen our ability to identify, disrupt and ultimately dismantle the networks that provide that profit from illicit tobacco.
 Our commitment to protecting law-abiding businesses is evident in this bill.
 By establishing clear licensing and suitability requirements, we are not only addressing the problem of organised crime in the tobacco industry but also levelling the playing field for legitimate businesses.
 Honest businesses who play by the rules should not have to compete with illegal operations that undermine their livelihoods.
 By introducing these licensing standards, we provide these businesses with the protection they deserve, while making it crystal clear that unlawful activity will face the harshest of consequences.